-10Store the layoutVersion for the NameNode.
-Make a copy of the file at

-\$dfs.name.dir/current/VERSION where \$dfs.name.dir is the value of the config parameter NameNode directories.
-This file will be used later to verify that the layout version is upgraded.

-- 11Stop HDFS.
-Make sure all services in the cluster are completely stopped. - 12.If you are upgrading Hive, back up the Hive database. - 13Stop Ambari Server.
+- 10Store the layoutVersion for the NameNode.
+Make a copy of the file at \$dfs.name.dir/current/VERSION where \$dfs.name.dir is the value of the config parameter NameNode directories.
+This file will be used later to verify that the layout version is upgraded. - 11Stop HDFS.
+Make sure all services in the cluster are completely stopped. - 12.If you are upgrading Hive and Oozie, back up the Hive database and the Oozie database. - 13Stop Ambari Server.
 On the Server host: